 The effects of DHA and EPA on cell proliferation were assessed using a colorimetric assay, based on the measurement of BrdU incorporation during DNA synthesis following the manufacturer instructions (Cell Proliferation ELISA, BrdU (colorimetric), Roche, Germany).
 Prior to experimentation, the NSCs were passaged creating a single cell suspension.
 A 96 well plate was then pre-treated with poly-ornithine for 4 hr.
 The NSCs were plated at a density of approximately 20,000 cells per well in 100 μ L of medium.
-The plate was then incubated for three days at 37°C. Following this, the cells were exposed to the selective cannabinoids antagonists AM251 or AM360 (both at 1 μ M) for approximately 15 min prior to the addition of DHA or EPA (10 nM) and the plate was incubated for 24 hr at 37°C. The BrdU labelling solution was diluted to a final concentration of 100 μ M. 10 μ L per well BrdU labelling solution was removed from the incubator and the labelling solution was removed from the incubator and the labelling solution was removed from the incubator and the cells which were then incubated for 30 min at 15°C. The FixDenat solution was then removed and 100 μ l/well of anti-BrdU-POD working solution added and the plate incubated for a further 90 min at 15°C.
+The plate was then incubated for three days at 37°C. Following this, the cells were exposed to the selective cannabinoids antagonists AM251 or AM360 (both at 1 μ M) for approximately 15 min prior to the addition of DHA or EPA (10 nM) and the plate was incubated for 24 hr at 37°C. The BrdU labelling solution was diluted to a final concentration of 100 μ M. 10 μ L per well BrdU labelling solution was added to the cell culture and the plate was re-incubated for 6 hr.
+After this time, the plate was removed from the incubator and the labelling solution was removed from each well.
+200 μ l/well of FixDenat was then added to the cells which were then incubated for 30 min at 15°C. The FixDenat solution was then removed and 100 μ l/well of anti-BrdU-POD working solution added and the plate incubated for a further 90 min at 15°C.

-The antibody conjugate was removed and the plate washed three times and 100 μ l/well of substrate solution added.
+The antibody conjugate was removed and the plate washed three times and $100 \,\mu$ l/well of substrate solution added.
 The plate was left for approximately 30 min and then measured at 405 nm.
 This method was repeated for NSCs from IL-1 β knock-out mice.